aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

-We have categorical variables with 2 to 10 categories.
+We have categorical variables of 2 to 10 categories.
 We go for Label encoding for variables with only two categories where as for variables with more than two categories, we go for one-hot encoding.
 In label encoding, we assign each unique category in a categorical variable with an integer.
 No new columns are created.
 In one-hot encoding, we create a new column for each unique category in a categorical variable.
 The only downside to one-hot encoding is that the number of features (dimensions of the data) can explode with categorical variables with many categories.
 To deal with this, we can perform one-hot encoding followed by PCA or other dimensionality reduction methods to reduce the number of dimensions (while still trying to preserve information).

 For label encoding, we use the Scikit-Learn LabelEncoder and for one-hot encoding, the pandas get_dummies(df) function.